 Examine your life and address sin

 You can’t experience complete joy with a holy God if you are living contrary to His desires for your life.
 Where does your life need a realignment with God’s purposes and plan for you?
 Chances are good you already know.
 Is it an unforgiving spirit?
 Are you holding on to anger?
 Do you have continued, repetitive sin in your life?
 Christmas is a great time to make new commitments, and re-dedicate your life to Christ.
 Then you have a whole year to strive in this area of personal growth.
+Could a revival of soul be what’s missing for you to have a merrier Christmas?

 Change your perspective